softwareunderground/52things/README.md

 - How tech ubiquity is changing geoscientific observation.
 - 5 libraries for geophysicists: obspy, madagascar, simpeg, vispy, etc.
 - 5 libraries for geologists: pynoddy, qgis, pygmt, pandas/welly/striplog, etc.
+- Is the subsurface a Graph? (ask the author of noddy/pynoddy)

 ## Promises, promises